orionsbelt11/orionsbelt11.github.io/_posts/2020-12-01-TidyTuesday.md

 ![_config.yml]({{ site.baseurl }}/images/comboII.png)

 This week's data came from the 2019 Kenya Census.
 This census round included a lot of interesting data beyond demographics.
-I was interested in seeing how widespread internet shopping has become in Kenya (TL:DR - not very) and comparing it to farming which I know is the most common livelihood outside Nairobi.
+I was interested in seeing how widespread internet shopping has become in Kenya and comparing it to farming which I know is the most common livelihood outside Nairobi.

 #### Week 2 Urban Transit Projects